ArnavJ19/ArnavJ19/README.md

 1. **Reinforcement Learning for Algorithmic Trading**
    - Built a PPO-based RL agent to optimize trading strategies.
    - Conducted extensive backtesting to validate risk and reward metrics.
-   - Result: Achieved significant profitability over buy and hold strategy.
+   - Result: Achieved significant profitability over buy and hold strategy, with 15% higher cummulative returns and 40% higher risk-adjusted returns.

-2. **Real-Time Fraud Detection**
+2. **Clustering-Based Portfolio Optimization**
-   - Designed and implemented a pipeline to detect anomalies in transactional data.
+   - Developed a robust portfolio using Agglomorative Clustering with stocks of similar risk return profile.
-   - Leveraged advanced feature engineering to reduce false positives by 15%.
+   - Engineered custom features and performed statistical analysis to understand each stock's impact on risk-return metrics.
-   - Outcome: Improved the reliability of fraud detection systems.
+   - Outcome: Optimized portfolio outperformed the Maginificent-7 Stocks and S&P 500 Index with a strong Sharpe Ratio of 1.75 and CR of 35.36%, when backtested on 4 years of Data.

 3. **Depression Prediction Using Health Data**
    - Analyzed public health datasets to predict depression risk factors.